Quick Facts About Breast Reduction:

 - Limitations in the ability to engage in sports and other physical activities due to the associated breast pain

-- Feelings of self consciousness and low self-esteem that are often exacerbated by jokes or ridicule
+- Feelings of self-consciousness and low self-esteem that are often exacerbated by jokes and unwarranted attention to one’s breasts

 - Difficulty finding bras that are comfortable, supportive and which can reduce symptoms related to the weight of the breasts

-- Limitations in finding clothes that will fit or that women would like to wear
+- Limitations in finding clothes that will fit or that one would like to wear

 Insurance or Private Pay?